Detroit: Education

-Detroit is home to several institutions of higher learning, including Wayne State University and the University of Detroit Mercy.
-Grand Valley State University's Detroit Center hosts workshops, seminars, professional development, and other large gatherings.
-Sacred Heart Major Seminary, founded in 1919, is affiliated with Pontifical University of Saint Thomas Aquinas, Angelicum in Rome and offers pontifical degrees as well as civil undergraduate and graduate degrees.
-Other institutions in the city include the College for Creative Studies and Wayne County Community College.
-In June 2009, the Michigan State University College of Osteopathic Medicine which is based in East Lansing opened a satellite campus at the Detroit Medical Center.

 Primary and secondary schools

 As of 2016 many K-12 students in Detroit frequently change schools, with some children having been enrolled in seven schools before finishing their K-12 careers.
 There is a concentration of senior high schools and charter schools in the downtown area, which had wealthier residents and more gentrification relative to other parts of Detroit: Downtown, northwest Detroit, and northeast Detroit have 1,894, 3,742, and 6,018 students of high school age, respectively, while they have 11, three, and two high schools, respectively.
 As of 2016 because of the lack of public transportation and the lack of school bus services, many Detroit families have to rely on themselves to transport children to school.

 With about 66,000 public school students (2011–12), the Detroit Public Schools (DPS) district is the largest school district in Michigan.
 Detroit has an additional 56,000 charter school students for a combined enrollment of about 122,000 students.
 As of 2009 there are about as many students in charter schools as there are in district schools.
 As of 2016 DPS continues to have the majority of the special education pupils.
 In addition, some Detroit students, as of 2016, attend public schools in other municipalities.